FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 <h1 align="center" style="border-bottom: none;">:bar_chart: IBM Cloud Pak for Data: Part II</h1>
-<h3 align="center">In this hands-on tutorial you will build and evaluate machine learning models by using the AutoAI feature in IBM Cloud Pak for Data.</h3>
+<h3 align="center">In this hands-on tutorial you will build and evaluate machine learning models by using the AutoAI feature in Watson Studio.</h3>

 ## Prerequisites